Delta-8-THC, a mildly psychoactive hemp cannabinoid, has gained legal federal status, but is Delta-8-THC legal in North Dakota?

 (Since nomenclature of these substances is not internationally standardized, compounds of these structures, regardless of numerical designation of atomic

 In North Dakota, there are no defined possession limits for legal hemp material.
+Because Delta-8 is illegal, there are also no possession limits set forth for Delta-8 products.

 North Dakota voters passed Measure 5 in 2016, which enacted the North Dakota Compassionate Care Act.
 This measure legalized medical cannabis in the state for qualifying patients.
 Recreational cannabis is still prohibited in the state.